 16. A LEVEL OF TAXIDERMY THAT PUTS CABELA'S TO SHAME

 If there is one reason and one reason only to get the Northeastern Nevada Museum on the docket, it’s taxidermy, taxidermy, taxidermy, all things taxidermy.
 The Pony Express station out front, the expansive collection of guns and Will James cowboy art collection are nothing to wince at, but the real crown jewel of the Northeastern Nevada Museum is the taxidermied creatures, not to mention the variety.
 See quite the vast assortment of animals you’d find in the Nevada wilderness, like black bears, pronghorn antelope and of course, any and every kind of sheep.
 But that’s far from calling it good at this Elko establishment.
 They’ve even upped their game by hosting some non-native species-like alligators and lions.
-Plus, if you’ve ever wondered what it might be like to see a grizzly and an otter get into a spat the wild, the Nevada Northeastern Museum has set that stage too.
-Bonus!
+Plus, if you’ve ever wondered what it might be like to see a grizzly and an otter get into a spat the wild, the Nevada Northeastern Museum has set that stage, too.

 17. THE GHOSTS OF GOLDWELL

-This place is not your typical museum by traditional standards, but after all, Nevada tends to have its own way of doing things.
+This place is not your typical museum by traditional standards, but after all, Nevada ususally has its own way of doing things.
 The other-worldly, always enchanting Mojave Desert is one of the most unique places out there, so it’s safe to say that Albert Szukalski hit the nail on the head when braining the idea to have a permanent outdoor museum.
 So it is in fact is true what they say: the Goldwell Open Air Museum is one of the most unique places to experience art installations.
 This exotic landscape inspired Szukalski so much, that each sculpture is designed to have a relationship with the landscape, and should be interpreted with that in mind.
 The outdoor museum covers an unsuspecting eight acres of land with tons many installations to marvel at [like a giant pink cinderblock lady and a mosaic tile couch,] but the ghostly, life-size version of The Last Supper is without a doubt, the crown jewel of this museum.
 Don’t take our word for it, you’ve gotta experience one of the most photographed places in the state in the flesh.

 18. A TIME-CAPSULIZED PHARMACY

 The cool thing about hitting up a museum is seeing a collection of things that have been gathered throughout time in order to piece together what life must’ve been like during that era, right?
-What if I could direct you toward a museum where that was literally untouched for 30 years?
+What if we could direct you toward a museum where that was literally untouched for 30 years?
 No assembly required?
 Let me introduce you to the McGill Drugstore, not far from Ely.
 Yes, it was once a functioning drugstore, divvying up prescriptions, toiletries, and even root beer floats up from the early 1900s all the way up until the 80s, when no one wanted to run the place and they bolted the doors and practically threw away the key for a few decades.
 What exists 30 years later?
 A pretty pristine time-capsulized version of a drugstore, complete with masterfully-kept prescription records and fully stocked shelves with products dating back to the 1950s.
 Yeah, it’s that good.
 Plus, the proprietor gives one heck of a mean tour, and if you’re lucky, he just might make you a milkshake of your very own.

 19. O.G.
 RAILROAD TRACKS FROM 1931

 With countless impeccably restored locomotives to marvel at, to me, the single most interesting thing about a trip to the Nevada State Railroad Museum in Boulder City is the fact that the original 1931 rails are still intact.
 The exact rail line that the Hoover Dam relied upon to transport building materials during construction, as a matter of fact.
 And get this, the Nevada Southern Railway still operates on them, and you too, can be aboard that locomotive excursion.
-The Nevada Southern Railway, just five minutes from downtown Boulder City, offers rides most Saturdays and Sundays, where passengers can feel every rock and sway on this endlessly interesting historical route.
+The Nevada Southern Railway, just five minutes from downtown Boulder City, offers rides most Saturdays and Sundays, where passengers can feel every rock and sway on this endlessly interesting historical route. #NVMuseums